Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 9. Hedge Against Inflation

 Historically, inflation has clocked in at about 3%.
 So if you purchase something with $100, it could cost you $181 in 20 years.
-However, in April 2022, inflation was running above 8%.
-That constitutes a significant hurdle that your investments have to top.
+However, inflation was running at 3.1% by the end of January 2024.
+Inflation can be a significant hurdle that your investments have to top.
 That’s why it’s crucial to come up with a savings strategy and contribute as much as you can toward low-fee investments.

 10. Develop a Retirement Plan Withdrawal Strategy

-Some financial advisors recommend that you draw down 4% of your retirement account each year in retirement.
+The 4% Rule for withdrawals calls for you to draw down 4% of your retirement account in the first year of retirement and then adjust subsequent withdrawals for inflation.
 This may be too little or too much, depending on your financial situation.
 So it’s important to start planning as soon as possible.
 Remember, you’d need at least as much as you’re making now just to cover your lifestyle as it is now.

 “The best advice that we gave to our clients is to start to plan early and often,” said Mezheritskiy.
 “That means that at least five years before your retirement date, you should have a plan in place where we run through different scenarios using a Monte Carlo simulation to see whether or not your time frame of retiring in five years is feasible.”